 Templeton Rye officially proclaimed January 17 National Bootleggers Day.
 In 1920, the 17th marked the start of Prohibition and the birth of Templeton Rye.
-Bootlegger Al Capone and Templeton’s own Meryl Kerkhoff were also born on this day.
+Templeton’s own Meryl Kerkhoff was also born on this day.

 Bootleggers across the nation came out to celebrate Templeton Rye and enjoy a glass of The Good Stuff.
 Mark your calendars to join us next year!